 - Previous recipients of a Dissertation Fellowship award (transdisciplinary or otherwise) are not eligible.

-- Doctoral study registration must be maintained during Fall 2022 and Spring 2023, unless the dissertation is completed.
+- Doctoral study registration must be maintained during Fall 2022 and Spring 2023, unless the dissertation is completed earlier.

-Please address any questions about the application process to the Faculty Research Committee via the Office of Research and Sponsored Programs.
+Please address any questions about the CGU dissertation award application process to the Faculty Research Committee via the Office of Research and Sponsored Programs.